Rita Panicker

-Rita Panicker Pinto is the founder and director of Butterflies India, a non-governmental organization in New Delhi, India working to protect & empower street & working children since 1989.
-Butterflies was the first organization in India, with the purpose of protecting and empowering children living and working on the streets with a participatory, rights-based, and non institutional approach.
+Rita Panicker Pinto is the founder and director of Butterflies India.

 Early life and career

-Ms. Rita Panicker received her undergraduate degree in English literature from Fatima Matha College, Kollam.
-In 1976 she earned her master's degree in Social Welfare Administration from the Tata Institute of Social Sciences, Mumbai.
+Panicker received her undergraduate degree in English literature from Fatima Matha College, Kollam.
+In 1976, she earned her master's degree in Social Welfare Administration from the Tata Institute of Social Sciences (TISS), Mumbai.
 Later she finished her studies with a Masters in Development Studies from the Institute of Social Studies, The Hague, Netherlands in 1982.

-She has been a faculty member in the Women's Studies Unit, at The Tata Institute of Social Sciences, Mumbai.
+She has been a faculty member in the Women's Studies Unit, at the TISS, Mumbai.
 While in Mumbai, Panicker was also the Founder of MASHAL – Maharashtra Association for Social Housing.

-From 1988 to 1992, Panicker served as the Director of the Board of ChildHope, an international organization working on issues relating to working and street children.
+Between 1988 and 1992, Panicker held the position of Director at the Board of ChildHope.

-In 1990 she was appointed Consultant to UNICEF New York and Nigeria to assist the UNICEF Nigeria office in formulating a national policy and programme for Children Especially in Difficult Circumstances (CEDC).
+In 1990, she was appointed Consultant to UNICEF New York and Nigeria to assist the UNICEF Nigeria office in formulating a national policy and programme for Children Especially in Difficult Circumstances (CEDC).
 Today this whole area is known as Child Protection.

-Ms. Panicker was also the vice chair of the Board of Family for Every Child, a global alliance of local civil society organisations working together to improve the lives of vulnerable children around the world.
+Ms. Panicker was also the vice chair of the Board of Family for Every Child.